© Kurt Sneddon, Blueprint Studios

 Simon has conducted the Sydney, Tasmanian, West Australian, Canberra and Queensland Symphony Orchestras, Opera Australia, West Australian Opera, Opera Queensland, Australian Ballet, Hong Kong Philharmonic, many festivals, Aldeburgh Productions in UK, the Australian Youth Orchestra and Beijing Symphony Orchestra.

-In 2017 for Opera Australia, Simon will conduct Aida, Opera on the Beach at Coolangatta, and The Marriage of Figaro on Regional Tour, and also concerts with Willoughby Symphony, in addition to concerts with Pacific Opera.
+In 2017 for Opera Australia, Simon will conduct The Marriage of Figaro on Regional Tour, and also concerts with Willoughby Symphony, and the Massed Festival Choir, and Women's Festival Choir at the Melbourne International Singers Festival, in addition to concerts with Pacific Opera.

 Other recent engagements include The Magic Flute for Opera Australia’s Regional Tour and Opera on the Beach performances in Coolangatta and workshops and performances as Conductor and Music Director for Opera Australia’s Community Choirs project from 2012 - 2015.
 He has also conducted Verdi Requiem for the Australian Intervarsity Choral Festival in Sydney, Orfeo ed Euridice for Spectrum Now Festival (for which he also prepared the Chorus and acted as Music Advisor), The Cunning Little Vixen for Pacific Opera, Hansel and Gretel for AIM, Spirit of Christmas concerts with QSO, Conductor for Rossini’s Cinderella and Associate Conductor for Verdi’s Otello for Opera Queensland, Opera on the Riverstage for the Brisbane Festival and Opera Queensland, and Symphony of Australia at the National Gallery of Australia in Canberra.